 And how did you anchor something forward in a positive way?

 I thought about how I wanted my life to be focused on making the difference I was here to make and imagined planting seeds forward.
 So that on the other side of treatment I was moving in a positive direction.

 And how did you do that?

 Mentally I focused on the quality of life I wanted to experience on the other side.
 I thought about being able to walk again and enjoy each day.
-I tried to remind myself that this was temporary because I kept getting stuck in the unknown of how long I’d be held back by the cancer.
+How I’d feel so happy just to be alive and do regular stuff – like cook a meal or bake muffins.
+And I repeatedly reminded myself that this was temporary because I kept getting stuck in questions about the unknown.
 I needed to keep telling myself – “this is temporary” because it didn’t feel that way.
 The facts and my feelings were velcroed together and were distorting my perception.

 And how did you stay positive to function?

-I thought about the value of my life and my ability to make a difference in the lives of others.
-And that I wasn’t going down this way.
-I had too much to share and refused to accept this was the end.
-So I picked myself up from my bootstraps everyday, forced myself out of bed, and went about changing people’s lives.
+I focused on the value of my life and the value of life in general.
+I thought about my ability to make a difference in the lives of others.
+And refused to accept this was the end.
+I used “The Art of Refusal” to my benefit and harnessed all my energy in as positive a direction as I could muster.
+Then, I picked myself up from my bootstraps everyday, forced myself out of bed, and went about changing people’s lives.

 And do you think that’s information other people could benefit from now?
 Now when they are fearful and terrified and uncertain about what the future holds?